Soimn/Otus/design.md

   - Easy to parse (no/few ambiguities, negliable lookahead, consistent syntax) in order to help developers and tools understand and reason about the code

-  - Provide a powerfull toolset (metaprogramming and language constructs) with minimal use of keywords, obscure syntax or other abominations
+  - Provide a powerfull toolset (metaprogramming and language constructs) with minimal use of keywords, obscure syntax and other abominations

   - Invoke the "feeling of low-level programming"